HamidSherz/Web-Marketing-Analysis-2019/README.md

 The **SQL queries** used to inspect and clean the data for this analysis can be found [here](./data_cleanup.sql).

+A set of interactive **Tableau dashboards** used to report and explore sales trends can be found [here](https://public.tableau.com/views/MarketingDashboardFinal_17286652746830/MarketingDashboard?:language=en-GB&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
+Additionally, you will find snapshots from these dashboards throughout the report, highlighting key insights.

 # Executive Summary

 ![Executive Summary overview](Visuals/Executive_Summary-overview.JPG)

-- **Overall Average Time on Page** declined to 98 seconds by Q3 2019, but **Tablet average time on page nearly doubled since Q4 2018**, primarily due to significant improvements in Direct and Referral channels.
+- Overall Average Time on Page declined to 98 seconds by Q3 2019, but **Tablets average time on page nearly doubled since Q4 2018**, primarily due to significant improvements in Direct and Referral channels.
 Additionally, tablet bounce rates and exit rates have declined, reflecting enhanced user engagement in these key channels.

 ![Executive Summary-device](Visuals/Executive_Summary-device.JPG)

-- **Mobile Bounce Rates** Currently in this quarter at 26.3%, indicating that mobile users are struggling with engagement.
+- **Mobile Bounce Rates** currently in this quarter at 26.3%, indicating that mobile users are struggling with engagement.
 Immediate action is needed to enhance mobile landing pages to improve user experience.

 - Additionally, **across all device categories, 2017 Q4 marks a significant peak in several KPIs**, including sessions and page views, indicating a possible external factor, such as a marketing campaign or seasonal trend.
 This surge should be analysed for future optimization opportunities.

-- **Sessions per User** in the Direct channel increased by approximately 50% between Q2 2017 and Q4 2017, primarily from mobile devices, with session counts reaching as high as 8.6.
+- **Sessions per User in the Direct channel increased by approximately 50% between Q2 2017 and Q4 2017, primarily from mobile devices**, with session counts reaching as high as 8.6.
 During this period, both page views and time on page improved notably for mobile users.
 However, ongoing efforts are required to replicate and maintain these gains, and to enhance ROI, particularly as the overall average time on page has since declined.

 ![Executive_Summary-channel](Visuals/Executive_Summary-channel.JPG)